Tbeck202/Portfolio/README.md

 This is a repository of my favorite projects that I have completed up to this point.
 This includes the "Live project" I participated in as part of the curriculum at The Tech Academy.

-My work done in this project is outlined below.
+My work done on these project is outlined below.

 Fist, and most obvious, is my portfolio site.
 I designed my site from scratch with a mobile first approach and pure HTML & CSS.
 You can visit my site [here](http://202code.com/).